Permafrost/TundraTN/README.md

     * `$receiver` is the Trading Networks partner profile of the receiver of the returned bizdoc.

+* #### tundra.tn.document:normalize

+  Returns the given Trading Networks document (bizdoc) and its associated sender and receiver profiles if desired.
+When the given bizdoc is a subset (only the `InternalID` is required), the full bizdoc will be returned.

+  * Inputs:
+    * `$bizdoc` is the Trading Networks document (bizdoc) to be normalized, and can be specified as a subset containing at least the InternalID field.

+    * `$content?` is an optional boolean indicating whether to also return the bizdoc's content parts.
+Defaults to false.

+    * `$sender?` is an optional boolean indicating whether to also return the associated sender partner profile.
+Defaults to false.

+    * `$receiver?` is an optional boolean indicating whether to also return the associated receiver partner profile.
+Defaults to false.

+  * Outputs:
+    * `$bizdoc` is the normalized full Trading Networks document (bizdoc).

+    * `$sender` is the Trading Networks partner profile of the sender of the returned bizdoc, if requested.

+    * `$receiver` is the Trading Networks partner profile of the receiver of the returned bizdoc, if requested.

 * #### tundra.tn.document:parse

   Parses the Trading Networks document content part associated with the given